fenos/Mex/README.md

 Mex::conversation($conversation_id);
 ~~~

-Or another one that you will use less but does the same thing "Initialize a conversation" but this time not passing the ID of the conversation
+Another useful method is `participants`, with it you can retrive conversations knowing only the participants ID
+But be aware that when a conversation is started you have to get it having the conversation id.
+Because if any of the participants
+join or leave the conversation the conversation will have a different numbers of participants and for retrive it again you
-but the participants that belongs the conversation.
+have to pass the new participants that was joined or without who leaved the conversation.

-So let's say that you want to check if `user with ID 1` as a conversation with `user 3 and 4` you will use the method `participants` for initialize
-the current conversation **If exists**
+The participants method is not used

 ~~~
 Mex::conversation()->participants(1,2,3,4);